2020PB/police-brutality/reports/Ohio.md

 * https://www.reddit.com/r/Bad_Cop_No_Donut/comments/hdj106/062120_columbus_ohio_police_dragging_medic_into/

-### Police shove protestors, ram them with bikes | June 21st
+### Police shove protesters, ram them with bikes | June 21st

 In an apparent attempt to clear a street, police have formed a bike line.
-They shove protestors with shields and ram their bikes into the crowd.
-Protestors can be seen throwing water at officers.
+They shove protesters with shields and ram their bikes into the crowd.
+Protesters can be seen throwing water at officers.
 Officers then discharge pepper spray.

 tags: shove, bike, pepper-spray, spray, protester